Wys2/Wys2/README.md

 Hello, i'm Wys.
 I'm a young developper.
-I'm actulally developping in Web languages (eg. html, css, js, php), py, DJS.
+I'm actulally developping in Web languages, and a NodeJs Developper.

 I love games, anime, chat with friends, learn.